-Table 5.6(1): Dissertation Module Delivery Timetable Dissertation Module Key Events Route 1) Supervision starting in September 2022 Route 2) Supervision starting in February 2023 Route 1) Supervision starting in September 2023 Research Methods Workshops Мау October May, as part of (new) Applied Research Design module - details TBC Submission deadline for Research Design Proposal (RDP) and Research Ethics Proposal Form and Risk Assessment Early July Early December Early July Feedback on Research Design Proposal (RDP), Research Ethics Proposal Form and Risk July/August January July/August

-Assessment, and assignment of supervisor Dissertation supervision begins - note : primary research cannot commence until Research Ethics clearance has been confirmed.
-1 st September 1 st February 1 st September Students submit Dissertation 31 st January 2023 / Part time route 31 st May 2023 1 st July 2023 31 st January 2024 / Part time route 31 st May 2024 Dissertation mark and feedback released (after assessment board) June/October 2023 October June/October 2024
+Table 5.6(1): Dissertation Module Delivery Timetable Dissertation Module Key Events Full Time Route 1) Part Time Route 2) Supervision starting in September Supervision starting in September Research Methods Workshops Мау Мау Submission deadline for Research Design Proposal (RDP) and Research Ethics Proposal Form and Risk Assessment July July Feedback on Research Design Proposal (RDP), Research Ethics Proposal Form and Risk Assessment, and assignment of supervisor July/August July/August Dissertation supervision begins - note : primary research cannot commence until Research Ethics clearance has been confirmed.
+1 st September 1 st September Students submit Dissertation 31 st May 31 st May - the following year Dissertation mark and feedback released (after assessment board) October October

 Dissertation Supervision: The Dissertation Module Leader will allocate a Dissertation Supervisor to provide you with tutorial support during your dissertation.
-Supervisors can be allocated only after your RDP has been approved.
+Supervisors can be formally allocated only after your RDP has been approved, but as your research idea develops over the first year this decision will develop informally at an earlier stage, and the formal decision will normally be a straightforward approval of this.
 At the beginning of your supervision period you should seek to discuss, negotiate and agree the supervisory structure with your supervisor.
-You can expect your dissertation supervisor to provide approximately 18 hours of tutorial support in total over the 5-month (FT) / 9-month (PT) dissertation supervision period; comprising a mixture of tutorials and commenting on draft work amongst other activities, dependent upon your project and the communication methods preferred by both parties.
+You can expect your dissertation supervisor to provide approximately 30 hours of tutorial support in total over the 9-month dissertation supervision period; comprising a mixture of tutorials and commenting on draft work amongst other activities, dependent upon your project and the communication methods preferred by both parties.

 You will need to agree with your supervisor a timetable of work, including when you are expecting to need their input (feedback on experimental design or data analysis, reading draft sections etc.).
-You should stay in regular contact with your supervisor (e.g. ideally once a fortnight for FT students, PT may meet less frequently) to let them know how you are getting on and seek their feedback on your progress.
+You should stay in regular contact with your supervisor (e.g. ideally once a fortnight) to let them know how you are getting on and seek their feedback on your progress.
 This can be via email, telephone, VOIP/Teams or meeting.
 We ask you to allow about one week for your supervisor to respond, especially regarding comments on draft sections/chapters.